 Application for this module is via Edge Hill University.
 Applicants should download and complete the form provided below and then upload this document as part of their Edge Hill application.

 Applications close at 4pm on Friday 15 December 2023.
 Find out more and apply now.

 If you have any questions please contact firstname.lastname@example.org

 Frequently Asked Questions

 What is the time commitment?

-The module assumes approximately 300 hours of learning divided between self-study, observation, participation with relevant clinical teams, taught sessions, workplace-based learning and assessments.
+The first module assumes approximately 300 hours of learning divided between self-study, observation, participation with relevant clinical teams, taught sessions, workplace-based learning and assessments.
 This will be completed over a period of six months.
-The module starts in February and there will be an initial full day induction session in person at the RCP Spine building in Liverpool on 6 February 2023.
+The module starts in February and there will be an initial full day induction session in person at the RCP Spine building in Liverpool on Monday 5 February 2024.
 This induction day will include the first tutorial; the remaining tutorials (5 x 3hr tutorials) will be delivered online.

 The second module will begin in September 2024 and will require you to identify an area of need in the care delivered to people with a learning disability and or autism and develop a project around your identified area of need and provide recommendations for practice improvement.
 There will be online tutorials to support you.